 1 Hr., 35 Mins.

-Special Effects July 31, 2020
+Special Effects August 14, 2020

-The film stars Zoë Lund as Andrea, an aspiring actress who’s recently transplanted herself from Dallas, Tex., to New York City.
-She’s clearly been sculpted after the doomed model turned screen performer Dorothy Stratten.
-She is just barely into her 20s, has a shock of tousled platinum-blonde hair, and is, when we first meet her, posing for cheesecake photographs to be published in a Playboy-style magazine.
-As the film opens, she is confronted by her husband, Keefe (Brad Rijn), whom, along with their (as Keefe puts it) 31-month-old child, she has abandoned.
+The movie stars Zoë Lund as Andrea, an aspiring actress who’s recently left everything behind in her native Dallas, Tex. to pursue a career in New York City.
+She’s clearly been sculpted after the doomed glamor model turned screen performer Dorothy Stratten: She is just barely into her 20s, has a shock of tousled platinum-blonde hair, and is, when we first meet her, posing for cheesecake photographs to be published in a Playboy-style magazine.
+Shortly after the action starts in the film, Andrea is confronted by her husband, Keefe (Brad Rijn), whom, along with their (as Keefe puts it) 31-month-old child, she has abandoned.
 Andrea has no intention of returning to her old life.
-To make Keefe jealous, she at one point lies and says that she’s actually been having an affair with artistically flagging film director Christopher Neville (Eric Bogosian), and that she’s professionally getting on her feet.
-In “Special Effects,” Andrea will actually meet and take a liking to Neville.
-But she will also be murdered by him after a sexual encounter sours.
+To make Keefe jealous, she lies and says she’s actually been having an affair with artistically flagging film director Christopher Neville (Eric Bogosian), and that she’s professionally getting on her feet.
+In Special Effects, Andrea will actually coincidentally meet and take a liking to Neville.
+But she will also be murdered by him after a sexual encounter between them sours.

-Neville, we learn, is a hyperbolic reimagining of filmmakers who are obsessed with capturing the “real” for posterity.
-He’s a not-so-distant cousin of the antagonist of “Peeping Tom” (1960), a photographer who specialized in taking stylized headshots of women realizing in real time that they were about to be murdered by him.
-Neville captures his strangulation of Andrea, and their preceding romantic interlude, via a hidden camera.
-Then he decides that he would like to not only recreate it in a movie starring an Andrea dopplegänger named Elaine (or Lund physically in situ) but also dramatize the fragmented relationship between Andrea and Keefe, whom Neville intimidates into behind-the-scenes and on-camera involvement.
-(Keefe doesn’t realize that Neville is responsible for his wife’s death.)
+Neville, we learn, is a hyperbolic reimagining of filmmakers who are obsessed with capturing the “real” on camera for posterity.
+He’s a not-so-distant cousin of the antagonist of Peeping Tom (1960), a photographer who specialized in taking stylized headshots of women realizing in real time that they were about to be murdered by the very man apparently innocently capturing their image.
+Neville records his strangulation of Andrea and their preceding romantic interlude on a hidden camera.
+Then he decides that he would like to not only recreate both things in a movie starring an Andrea dopplegänger named Elaine (or Lund physically in situ) but also dramatize the fragmented relationship between Andrea and Keefe, whom Neville intimidates into behind-the-scenes and on-camera involvement.
+(Keefe doesn’t know Neville is responsible for his wife’s death.)

-I thought, when watching the film, of notorious, real-life on-set incidents: the car accident Uma Thurman got into on the set of “Kill Bill: Vol. 2” (2004) because of Quentin Tarantino’s vision-driven negligence; Isabelle Adjani’s consideration of suicide after being pushed to her emotional and physical limits during the shooting of “Possession” (1981) by Andrzej Żuławski; Jennifer Lawrence dislocating a rib on the set of Darren Aronofksy’s “mother!”
-(2017) after hyperventilating too intensely.
+I thought, when watching the film, of notorious, real-life on-set incidents: the car accident Uma Thurman got into on the set of Kill Bill: Vol. 2 (2004) because of Quentin Tarantino’s vision-driven negligence; Isabelle Adjani’s consideration of suicide after being pushed to her emotional and physical limits during the shooting of Possession (1981) by Andrzej Żuławski; Jennifer Lawrence dislocating a rib on the set of Darren Aronofksy’s mother!
+(2017) after intense breathing gave way for hyperventilation.

-The Tarantino incident was criticized after it was brought to the fore a few years ago.
-But the Żuławski and Aronofsky instances were often held up as almost-admirable testaments to how intense an experience it would be to see their movies.
-If actual endangerment helps make fiction seem more real, then it’s deemed worth it, and thus OK, as long as the people in front of the camera can tell the tale.
-“Special Effects” strips bare this long-running narrative.
+The Tarantino incident, which long went unreported on, was criticized after it was brought to the fore a few years ago.
+But the Żuławski and Aronofsky instances have often been held up as almost-admirable testaments to how intense an experience it would be to see their movies — injury as a promotional tool.
+If actual endangerment helps make fiction seem realer, then it’s frequently deemed worth it, and thus OK, as long as the people in front of the camera can tell the tale and don't explicitly complain about it.
+Special Effects strips bare this long-running narrative.
 How far is too far?, the film, which dramatizes the farthest, asks.

-decked-out-in-red-and-pink flat — but a gauche writer.
-The performances are labored — these actors are straining to portray these thinly written characters.
+decked-out-in-red-and-pink flat — but a graceless writer.
+The performances are labored — these actors strain to convincingly give life to these thinly written characters.
 Andrea is presented to us as a non-thinking bimbo; Neville a nonsensical eccentric; Elaine little more than a brown-haired cipher willing to pretty much transform herself into Andrea.
-Motivations are unclear: we don’t know why Andrea wanted to become an actress, what has kickstarted Neville’s descent into homicidally backed obsession with realism, why Elaine is so willing to put her blinders up.
-There’s an inbuilt misogyny to Cohen’s writing — ironic considering the movie seems, in part, an arraignment of artists who treat women as sounding boards for their artistic and sexual ambitions.
-“Special Effects” brims with good ideas, but a surplus of good but iffily executed ideas do not a good movie make.
+Motivations are unclear: we don’t know why Andrea wanted to become an actress, what has kickstarted Neville’s descent into a homicidally-tinged obsession with realism, why Elaine is so willing to put her blinders up.
+There’s an inbuilt misogyny to Cohen’s writing, too — ironic considering the movie seems, in part, an arraignment of male artists who treat women as sounding boards for their artistic and sexual ambitions.
+Special Effects brims with good ideas, but a surplus of good but iffily executed ideas do not a good movie make.
 C